 On Htrae, they observed Boyzarro, the Bizarro version of Jon, who, as something of an opposite, is angry about having been forced to move to the Bizarro version of Hamilton from the Bizarro version of Metropolis, and decides to not run away.

 Which is to say, he decides to run away.
 He manages to breach the barrier in Kathy’s portal and makes his way to Jon’s bedroom in Metropolis, which is where our story this issue largely begins, as Jon works to understand and befriend his twin.

-Things go awry when Superman walks in and Boyzarro mistakes him for his own father, whom he’s not mad at (is mad at), and a fight breaks out that nearly causes is a tragedy, for which Boyzarro is not sorry (…you get the idea, right), and so, satisfied that Boyzarro means no harm, Superman, and realizing that Boyzarro’s parents must not be worried sick about him, decides to help bring him back to Htrae.
+Things go awry when Superman walks in and Boyzarro mistakes him for his own father, whom he’s not mad at (is mad at), and a fight breaks out that nearly causes a tragedy, for which Boyzarro is not sorry (…you get the idea, right?), and so, satisfied that Boyzarro means no harm, and realizing that Boyzarro’s parents must not be worried sick about him, Superman decides to help bring him back to Htrae.